golang-module/carbon/README.en.md

 Englsih | [Chinese](./README.md)

 #### Description
-A simple,semantic and developer-friendly golang package for DateTime
+A simple,semantic and developer-friendly golang package for datetime

 If you feel good, please give me a star